Heideggerian understanding of the concept of metaphysics

 References

 HEIDEGGER, Martin.
-Os Conceitos Fundamentais da metafísica: mundo, finitude, solidão.
+Os conceitos fundamentais da metafísica: mundo, finitude, solidão.
 Trad.
 Marco Antônio Casanova.
 Rio de Janeiro: Forense Universitária, 2006.

 Downloads